mooofin/JuliaScope/README.md

 ---

 ## Author
-made with love my moofin , no corporate fluff :3
+made with love by moofin , no corporate fluff :3